 Submarine Loading Terminal - A terminal where loading is carried out by means of an offshore hose run along the sea bottom.

-Suezmax Carrier - The maximize size ship that can sail through the Suez canal generally considered to be between 120,000-199,999 DWT depending on ships dimensions and draft.
-See also Vessel Sizes.
+Suezmax Carrier - The maximum size vessel that can sail loaded through the Suez Canal.
+This is generally considered to be

 Superstructure - Any structure built above the uppermost complete deck such as a pilothouse, bridge, accommodation house etc.